 Welcome to Year 3!

-Year 3 have had a productive, action packed half term with clear progress being made.
-Pupils are displaying the Milford values in all areas of school life and some children have already achieved their Bronze Band.
-We look forward to children achieving their Silver Band next term.
+Year 3 have made clear progress this half term.
+They have mastered key skills and developed strategies and techniques.
+Pupils are displaying the Milford Values in all areas of school life.
+Many children have achieved their Bronze Band and are on their way to Silver!
+We’re looking forward to children achieving Gold at the end of the year.
 Look out for the many areas of success Year 3 have shown.

-We have also enjoyed many high quality class readers, including:
+So far this year, we have enjoyed many high quality class readers, including:

 - Fantastic Mr Fox by Roald Dahl